zxf4399/zxf4399.github.io/docs/awesome/mac.md

 title: Mac
 ---

+## Calendar

+[Itsycal](https://github.com/sfsam/Itsycal) - Itsycal is a tiny calendar for your Mac's menu bar.

 ## Productivity

 [HyperSwitch](https://bahoom.com/hyperswitch) - Yet another keyboard window switcher for your MacYet another keyboard window switcher for your Mac